 We want you to have somewhere to live where you feel safe and have the support to be the best person you can be.
+Together you will all make a plan about how best to look after you called a 'care plan'.

 Foster carers come from a range of cultures.
 Remember, we'll always try to make sure that your needs and wishes are carefully matched with foster carers.
 We work hard to make sure you go to a school where you can learn and your health is looked after.
 We can get extra help from people if you need counselling, or support with a certain skill or activity.